ShakirSofi/johnwlambert.github.io/_posts/2019-01-05-stereo-and-disparity.markdown

 <a name='stereo-challenges'></a>
 ## Challenges

 SSD or SAD is only the beginning.
-SSD/SAD suffers from... large "blobs" of disparities, can have areas of large error in textureless regions. fail in shadows
+SSD/SAD suffers from... large "blobs" of disparities, can have areas of large error in textureless regions.
+Can fail in shadows

-MC-CNN can... show fine structures. succeed in shadows.

 Too small a window might not be able to distinguish unique features of an image, but too large a window would mean many patches would likely have many more things in common, leading to less helpful matches.

 Note that the problem is far from solved with these approaches, as many complexities remain.
 Images can be problematic, and can contain areas where it is quite hard or impossible to obtain matches (e.g. under occlusion).